scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 This challenge is focused on guiding students through the following:

 - 💡 What ERC4626 Vaults are
 - 👀 The typical ins and outs of a Sommelier strategy to be aware of that Sommelier v2.5 Vaults (Cellars) take with their actual strategies.
 This challenge was based off of smart contract work carried out within this [repo](https://github.com/PeggyJV/cellar-contracts).
-The challenge is based off of recent smart contract work that HAS NOT BEEN AUDITED after coordinating with the smart contract dev teams there.
-THIS CHALLENGE AND THE CODE INVOLVED IS NOT TO BE USED FOR PRODUCTION CODE, AND AGAIN HAS NOT BEEN AUDITED.
+    - THIS CHALLENGE AND THE CODE INVOLVED IS NOT TO BE USED FOR PRODUCTION CODE.
 IT IS FOR EDUCATIONAL PURPOSES ONLY.
 - 💪🏼 Writing this Sommelier Adaptor to integrate with Aura Protocol and getting experience dealing with some types of the basics.

 > TODO: 💬 Meet other builders in the [DeFi Challenge 2 Telegram!](insert LINK HERE)

 💡✨ This serves as the first of possibly many ERC4626 Adaptor Challenges / Tutorials focused on the creation and usage of "APIs" for different external projects.
-If you are interested in writing new Challenges / Tutorials, please reach out to @steve0xp && @austingriffith. d
+If you are interested in writing new Challenges / Tutorials, please reach out to @steve0xp && @austingriffith.
 ---

 ## **🚨 1.1 DeFi Sub-Branch Context / Disclaimers**

 💫 This challenge is part of the DeFi Sub-Branch, where students are invited into writing smart contracts that incorporate actual DeFi protocols.
 The sub-branch projects are ever-expanding since DeFi is too.

-🦸🏼‍♀️ The goal of the Defi sub-branch projects/tutorials are to provide students tutorials that foster self-learning in actual DeFi protocols, guide you through some of the basics of integrating with specific protocols, and other useful tips to increase competence to be potentially hireable as an intermediate developer.
+🦸🏼‍♀️ The goal of the Defi sub-branch projects/tutorials are to provide students tutorials that foster self-learning in actual DeFi protocols, guide you through some of the basics of integrating with specific protocols, and other useful tips to increase competence to be potentially hireable as a developer.

 > ❗️ NOTE: **Students taking on this challenge will be expected to embrace self-learning AND it is recommended that they have completed all beginner SRE challenges or show competency elsewhere.**